neha-pulipati/Compiler-design-for-a-C-type-language/README.md

 The statement:
 print a;
 prints the value of the variable a at the time of the execution of the print statement.

-How to generate the code
+How to generate the code:
 The intermediate code will be a data structure (a graph) that is easy to interpret and execute.
 All intermediate representation data structures are defined in compiler.h, and you are not allowed to change compiler.h or compiler.c, which are posted on the submission site.
 You should become very familiar with the intermediate representation data structures in compiler.h and their usage to execute the program in the execute_program function in compiler.c.
 We will start with describing the graph for assignments, then extend this to while statements.
 You should read this whole explanation.
-Handling simple assignments
+Handling simple assignments:
 A simple assignment is fully determined by: the operator (if any), the id on the left-hand side, and the operand(s).
 A simple assignment can be represented as a node: struct AssignmentStatement {
     struct ValueNode* left_hand_side;